ptyspawn/ssp21-IKI/report.md

 As discussed in the requirements section, UTC time synchronization presents a logistical challenge for remote endpoints and also a potential for denial of service.
 In this section, an alternative scheme based on a remote endpoint's unsynchronized clock is presented.
-This is acommplished using the mechanisms described in the following subsections.
+This is accomplished using the mechanisms described in the following subsections.

 ## Breaking the dependence on UTC